Niko171993/stock-market/README.md

 ### Day 11

 Admin page added, thought I work on some crud operations, not as happy as I should be, but its a work in progress

+### Day 12

+In the admin page, add new Stock Added, also localStorage added to keep track of changes, also found a big bug that i fixed, regarding rendering